jrhaab/EmStudios-site/README.md

 # EmStudios-site:
-platform for gospel hip-pop and drill music.other kinds of genres inclusive.
+platform for gospel hip-pop and drill music - other kinds of genres inclusive.
 Aim is to declare the NAME of Christ through Music.

 [visitor elementor](https://www.figma.com/design/DjmDX1140Ls5gaHqDRSwUd/Jeanee-Project?node-id=139-216&t=Ofg6Lcbzg3i0Awj4-1)